Ridge Tile Replacement Cost

 Repointing ridge tiles is generally cheaper than replacing them entirely, so it makes sense to address the problem early and prevent costs from spiralling later.

-Typically, the roof repointing cost will be between £100 and £400.
-This will affected by several factors, including how tall the roof is and whether the job will require scaffolding to be in place.
+Typically, a full roof repointing cost will be between £300 and £800.
+This will be affected by several factors, including how tall the roof is and whether the job will require scaffolding to be in place.
+Although there is a potential for smaller jobs to cost slightly less, in particular if you're already having other work done to your roof at the same time.

 close up of grey roof